GlenFlint/pxt-microbit/docs/examples/gameofLife.md

                 }
             }

-            //Count the live cells in the previous row if ((x - 1) >= 0) {
+            // Count the live cells in the previous row if ((x - 1) >= 0) {
                 if (getState(state, x - 1, y)) {
                     count++;